ssnangua/nwjs-builder-phoenix/docs/Options.md

 installerIcon | string | .ico icon file for NSIS installers relative to the project root.
 Defaults to `undefined`. uninstallerIcon | string | .ico icon file for NSIS uninstallers relative to the project root.
 Defaults to `undefined`. welcomeBmp | string | Bitmap for the Welcome page and the Finish page (recommended size: 164x314 pixels).
+Defaults to `undefined`. licenses | string[] | License text/RTF files in multiple languages matching `nsis.languages` for NSIS installers relative to the project root.
 Defaults to `undefined`.